Baryonic Imprints on DM Halos: Population Statistics from Dwarf Galaxies to Galaxy Clusters: Kllr Statistics of TNG Halo Populations

 The bottom left panel of Figure~\ref{fig:Feedback_Variation} shows the average $\dot{E}$ as a function of halo mass, and it is clear that each process has a halo mass range where it dominates the others by at least an order of magnitude.
 Note that we have combined the halo samples of TNG50/100/300 to produce one curve per process.
 There \textit{are} some resolution differences between the runs, but these are subdominant compared to the order-of-magnitude differences between the processes.
 The top left panel of Figure~\ref{fig:Feedback_Variation} shows the fractional differences between the $\ctwohc - \Mtwohc$ relations of the FP and DMO runs for TNG50 and TNG300.
 As different physical processes compete to dominate the baryon plasma's evolution, the core gravitational potential of the halo will be forced accordingly.
 The DM halo population properties, as a result, are imprinted with features localized at halo masses where the dominant physical mechanism changes.

 Now, we systematically detail the dominant feedback mechanism at a given halo mass, and, as an example, the impact made on $\ctwohc$ as was previously noted in Section \ref{fig:c200c_summary}.
-First, stellar feedback is most effective for the smallest halos, and blows out material from their shallow potential.
+First, stellar feedback is most effective for the smallest haloes, and blows out material from their shallow potential.
 This decreases $\ctwohc$.
-Second, gas cooling dominates for about a decade in mass which, through adiabatic contraction, leads to more concentrated halos.
+Second, gas cooling dominates for about a decade in mass which, through adiabatic contraction, leads to more concentrated haloes.
 Third, the SMBH thermal feedback activates, and stifles gas cooling while also dispersing matter out of the halo core.
-Both effects lead to less concentrated halos.
-Finally, the SMBH population shifts dominantly into its kinetic mode, and gas cooling dominates once again, leading towards more concentrated halos.
+Both effects lead to less concentrated haloes.
+Finally, the SMBH population shifts dominantly into its kinetic mode, and gas cooling dominates once again, leading towards more concentrated haloes.

 We then explicitly test the dependence of the MW-scale features in the scaling relations on the TNG SMBH feedback model.
 The right column of Figure~\ref{fig:Feedback_Variation} displays the fractional deviations between the mean relations of three model variant FP runs with respect to an associated DMO run, and this is shown as a function of halo mass for the velocity dispersion (top panel) and concentration (bottom panel).
 The MW-scale features shifts up/down in halo mass as the black hole pivot mass, $M_{\rm BH,\,piv}$, as defined in equation \eqref{eqn:BH_Accretion_Mode}, is increased/decreased by factors of four; recall that $M_{\rm BH,\,piv}$ influences the average SMBH mass (and thus average halo mass) at which the transition from quasar mode to radio mode feedback occurs.
 The response of the wiggle feature's location to changes in $M_{\rm BH,\,piv}$, with consistent behavior shown across multiple separate halo properties, provides strong evidence that the feature is connected to the SMBH feedback mechanisms.